ruliancruz/ruliancruz/README.md

 ## 🚀 About Me

+👋 Great to meet you!
+I'm a Software Developer who has spent nearly 2 years building applications to help people achieve their goals using the best-fit technologies.

-Nearly 2 years developing software to help people achieve their goals with technologies that most suit them.
-I’m skilled in Ruby, React, and DevOps with a good knowledge of Java, PHP, and C# and a strong digital marketing background.
+🤓 I’m skilled in Ruby, React, and DevOps.
+I also have good Java, PHP, and C# knowledge and a strong digital marketing background.

-Additionally, I actively contributed to several educational projects and academic events, driving digital culture forward by teaching and conducting workshops that help people understand and use technology.
+📚 Additionally, I actively contributed to several educational projects and academic events, driving digital culture forward by teaching and conducting workshops that help people understand and use technology.
 Furthermore, I acted as a student representative in several departments at my college.

 ## 🛠️ Stack